lanayepifanova/content-hub/README.md

-# ContentHub Idea Inbox
+# ContentHub Calendar

-Single-command workspace for capturing, organizing, and scheduling content ideas.
+Single-command workspace for planning video ideas directly on a visual calendar.

 ## Run Everything